alexevans23/startup/README.md

 github change for VS Code

-VS Code change for github
+Change the change from VS code